 You trigger photoperiod cannabis to begin and stay in bloom phase by giving it 12 hours of total, uninterrupted darkness and 12 hours of light during every 24 hour period.

-In some photoperiod strains heavy with Sativa genetics, we’ve had to give 12.5-13.5 hours of darkness per day initially to push the plants out of grow phase and into bloom phase.
-In rare cases, we’ve had to continue that regimen to keep the plants blooming properly.
+In some photoperiod strains heavy with Sativa genetics, we’ve had to give 12.5-13.5 hours of darkness per day initially, to push the plants out of grow phase and into bloom phase.
+In rare cases, we’ve had to continue that regimen to keep plants blooming properly.

 Some growers experiment with interrupting the dark cycle, making plants endure 1-2 days of total darkness, far infrared light, dialing in different light wavelength recipes and other tricks they believe are clever bloom phase hacks that accelerate bloom phase finishing.

-We’ve tried these tricks, and looked at cannabis grow lights research data, and find no evidence these methods make bloom phase shorter or more productive.
+We’ve tried these tricks, and looked at cannabis/light research data, and find no evidence these methods make bloom phase shorter or more productive.

 Instead, these methods often cause needless stress for marijuana plants, leading to hermaphroditism, a longer bloom phase, and other problems.